MoritzLost/TrelloWire/README.md

 - PHP >= 7.2
 - ProcessWire >= 3.0.133

 After you have installed the module, go to it's configuration page (*Modules -> Configure -> TrelloWire*).
 To access your Trello board, you need to provide an API key and API token.
-Use the link in the API key field to generate it (make sure you are logged in to Trello).
+Use the link in the API key field to generate your personal key.
 After you have entered the API key, save the page once, then follow the link in the API token field to generate a new API token. **Attention:** The API key can be created with any account, but the API token needs to be created by an account that has access to the board you want to connect to.
 After entering the API token and saving the configuration, the module will check if the token is valid and warn you if it isn't.

 After you have entered valid API credentials, the rest of the options will appear.
 For now, you only need to worry about the option **Templates to create trello cards for**.
 Select one or more templates that you want to create Trello cards for.
 In the examples above, that would be the form submission template or the product template, respectively.
 You also need to set a target board and a target list as the default location for new cards.
 Note that after setting the target board, you have to save the configuration once so the module can retreive the lists on that board.

 After those options are set, you're good to go.
-To test if everything is working, add a new page of one of the templates you selected previously and publish it.
+To test if everything is working, add a new page using one of the templates you selected previously and publish it.
 There should now be a new card on your Trello board with the same name as your new page.

 If everything is working, you can check out the other options available in the module configuration to adjust everything for your intended workflow.